Creepy0964/xpd-conf-bot/README.md

-# aspd-conf-bot
+# xpd-conf-bot
-aspd confession bot for takes and some other minor shit
+personality disorders confession bot for takes and some other minor shit